-Heidi Bray is the Executive Vice President of Arclabs, and her duties include overseeing the schools and education experience for all Arclabs students.
+Heidi Bray is the Executive Vice President at Arclabs Welding School, and her duties include overseeing the schools and education experience for all Arclabs students.
 Heidi is a magna cum laude graduate of North Greenville University where she earned a B.A. degree in Business Communications in 2004.
 While attending NGU, she was a Campus Ambassador Officer, member of the Business Society, and part of the praise team.
 After working as a Human Resource Manager for several years, she went back to graduate school to pursue her M.B.A.
 She graduated from NGU in December of 2008.
 Heidi is a member of SHRM and participates in the local chapter.
 When she's not helping others pursue their dreams, you can find her baking, bargain shopping, or spending time with her family and friends.

-B.A., North Greenville University, 2004M.B.A., North Greenville University, 2008Certificate, Specialty Craft Instructor, NCCER, 2010
+B.A., North Greenville University, 2004 M.B.A., North Greenville University, 2008 Certificate, Specialty Craft Instructor, NCCER, 2010